 You can read our previous blog on Channel Development in Export Markets here.

-If you are considering entering a new market in 2020 and need assistance on selecting the right channel partner for your business, please get in touch with me by emailing [email protected] or call IMS Marketing on 091 739450
+If you are considering entering a new market in 2020 and need assistance on selecting the right channel partner for your business, please send an email to [email protected] or call us on +353 91 739450